stagenow/docs/edge/source/about.md

 ## Section Descriptions
 Topics covered in this guide are as follows:

-* [Installation](../installing) provides instructions for installing, uninstalling, and upgrading the StageNow Staging Solution, including system requirements.
+* [Installing StageNow](../installing) provides instructions for installing, uninstalling, and upgrading the StageNow Staging Solution, including system requirements.

 * [Getting Started](../gettingstarted) describes StageNow and includes information on users, use cases, and devices supported.